jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 ## Exception stacktraces

-We have line numbers inside the classfile, now when and where those line are resolved?
+We have line numbers inside the classfile, but when and where are these line resolved?

 For exception, stacktraces are in fact collected when they are instantiated through the call to [`fillInStackTrace()`](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/java.base/share/classes/java/lang/Throwable.java#L271)